sockitfpga/PCXT_SoCkit/README.md

 * Tandy 320x200x16 graphics with 128Kb of shared RAM + CGA graphics
 * Audio: Adlib, Tandy, speaker
 * Joystick support
+* Mouse support into COM2 serial port, this works like any Microsoft mouse... you just need a driver to configure it, like CTMOUSE 1.9 (available into hdd folder), with the command CTMOUSE /s2

+## Quick Start

+* Copy the contents of games/PCTXT to your Mister SD Card and uncompress hd_image.zip.
+It contains a freedos image ( http://www.freedos.org/ )
+* Select the core from Computers/PCXT.
+* Press WinKey + F12 on your keyboard.
+*  Model: IBM PCXT.
+*  CPU Speed: 14.318MHz.
+*  FDD & HDD -> HDD Image: FreeDOS_HD.img
+*  FDD & HDD -> Speed: 921600.
+NOTE: This speed can only be selected if CPU speed is 14.318 MHz.
+*  BIOS -> PCXT BIOS: pcxt_micro8088.rom
+* Choose Reset & apply model.

 ## ROM Instructions